 Bachelor of Arts – Creative Writing, University of Victoria Small Vessel Operator Proficiency Marine Emergency Duties A2 Radio Operator Card – Maritime Commercial Marine First Aid Wilderness First Aid Assistant Bear Guide Food Safe

 Guest Services and Trip Coordinator, Deckhand.
-Kayleen grew up cruising with her family in Desolation Sound and around Vancouver Island, which has created a strong connection to the coast and to sailing.
+Kayleen grew up cruising with her family in Desolation Sound and around Vancouver Island on their family sailboat, which has created a strong connection to the coast.
 After recently sailing across the Pacific to Hawaii and back, Kayleen knew that she had to continue to share her love for sailing and for the incredible coast she gets to call home.
 Kayleen has a Bachelor’s of Arts Degree in Recreation and Health Education and a strong background in content marketing.
 You can be sure to hear her enthusiasm for life when she greets you on the phone!

 Bachelor of Arts – Recreation and Health Education, University of Victoria